FatherCthulhu/open_science/README.md

 Franchise Tax Board (FTB) office, the State Controller’s Office, the University of California Office of the President, the California Community Colleges Chancellor’s Officer, and the California State Universities Office of the Chancellor.

+#### Sources

+Eaton, Charlie.
+2022.
+Bankers in the Ivory Tower: The Troubling Rise of Financiers in US Higher Education.
+University of Chicago Press.

+Hamilton, Laura T., and Kelly Nielsen.
+2021.
+Broke: The Racial Consequences of Underfunding Public Universities.
+Chicago (Ill.)
+London: The University of Chicago press.

+Lara-Millán, Armando.
+2021.
+Redistributing the Poor: Jails, Hospitals, and the Crisis of Law and Fiscal Austerity.
+New York (N.Y.): Oxford University press.